jrehor/kcc/README.md

 `
 ```

-**Casting**, both explicit and implicit, is demonstrated by the following examples which and also give a general feel of how type coersion behaves:
+**Casting**, both explicit and implicit, is demonstrated by the following examples which also give a general feel of how type coersion behaves:

 ```q
  1+.5                  /int plus float is float, no surprises here